muriukidm/Aes_implementation_C/README.md

-# AES 128 bit implementation
+# This is a AES 128 bit implementation in C. A unit test written in python is also implemented.

-# AES-128: Fixed test_rijndael.py to define TestRijndael and test aes_encrypt_block
+# Update [1] AES-128: Fixed test_rijndael.py to define TestRijndael and test aes_encrypt_block

-# AES-128: Added test_encrypt_decrypt.py to verify full encryption-decryption cycle
+# Update [2] AES-128: Added test_encrypt_decrypt.py to verify full encryption-decryption cycle